 Walk around the 18th century Karlsruhe Palace and Gardens

-- Where to pick up and drop off the bike: An one of the official drop-off points in the city indicated on the online lap.
-Pickup location may be different from drop off.
+Pick up and drop off the bike: One of the official drop-off points in the city is indicated on the online lap.
+The pickup location may be different from the drop-off location.

-Ride the tram (of bike) to Durlach, an untouched borough of Karlsruhe
+Ride the tram (or bike) to Durlach, an untouched borough of Karlsruhe

 The borough of Durlach is located in the eastern part of Karlsruhe, roughly 8km from the Karlsruhe Palace.
 Durlach has origins that pre-date Karlsruhe and was in fact a separate city until 1938.

-- Karlsruhe Card: If you have this card, you do not need to buy a seperate ticket for the tram, as it is already included.
+Karlsruhe Card: If you have this card, you do not need to buy a separate ticket for the tram, as it is already included.

-The impressive and colourful building surrounding the gardens now houses the State Art Gallery, entrance for which is included in the Karlsruhe Card.
+The impressive and colorful building surrounding the gardens now houses the State Art Gallery, the entrance for which is included in the Karlsruhe Card.

 Spot the Jugendstil architecture

-There are a TON of interesting places to visit near Karlsruhe.
-We had but a short time to explore so chose to focus on some of the prettiest castles in Baden Wurttemberg for our daytrip.
+There are a TON of beautiful landmarks in Germany and plenty of them are near Karlsruhe.
+We had but a short time to explore so chose to focus on some of the prettiest castles in Baden Wurttemberg for our day trip.

-Probably one of the most well-known tourist attractions in Baden Wurttemberg although many visitors mistakenly think the Liechtenstein Castle is actually in Liechtenstein (makes sense) or in Austria.
+Probably one of the most well-known tourist attractions in Baden Wurttemberg although many visitors mistakenly think the Liechtenstein Castle is actually in Liechtenstein (which makes sense) or in Austria.
 A quick search on Google might leave you a bit perplexed.
 I know I was!

 The fairytale castle perched atop a hill that is regularly seen on social media is actually in Germany, a 2h drive from Karlsruhe.
 It dates back to the 19th century and was built in a bit of an eclectic Gothic Revival style.
 With turrets in different shapes and colors, a drawbridge with a moat and a large inner courtyard.
 To this day the castle is privately owned by the Dukes of Urach.